Artist Opportunities

 CODAmagazine Call for entries.

 Short Édition seeks short stories and poems to delight, inspire, surprise, and, most importantly, move our readers.
-Starting July 1, 2019, the editorial team at Short Édition will be publishing a monthly selection of original and unpublished short fiction in both the Short Story Dispensers and on our website.
+Starting July 1, 2019, the editorial team at Short Édition began publishing a monthly selection of original and unpublished short fiction in both the Short Story Dispensers and on our website.
 Button fiction — very short fiction published at the push of a button — is found in unexpected places, whether it’s when you’re savoring the last sips at the local coffee shop, waiting in line at the DMV, or strolling through the airport.
 We want to insert a bit of storytelling into the mundane moments, elevating the role of story in the everyday.
 We pay $125 stipend for each selected short story and $75 for each poem as an advance payment on the royalties that each author will receive on a yearly basis from the Short Story Dispenser subscriptions.
 Each selected piece will be published as a part of a Rendez-vous collection in our Short Story Dispensers around the world and on our website, short-edition.com/en.
 Response rate could be anywhere from a few days up to four months, depending on the number of submissions received.
 Submissions accepted on a rolling basis.

 FELLOWSHIPS, RESIDENCIES, SCHOLARSHIPS, & OTHER AWARDS